Privacy & Fees Policies

 Where an item number applies (to the whole procedure or part thereof), you will be reimbursed 75% of the MBS fee for the item number-bearing component of the procedure only, by Medicare.
 If you have Private Health Insurance and your cover includes the specified item number, your Private Insurer will reimburse the remainder of the MBS fee (25%) for the item number bearing component.
 If an item number is applicable, your Private Health Insurance may cover all or part of the cost of hospitalisation (although any excess on your policy will apply) and all or part of any applicable anaesthetic fees.
 Additionally, where an item number applies to a component of your surgery, your Private Health Insurance may cover the cost of any prosthesis, where the use of that prosthesis is required and medically indicated.

 The costs of all cosmetic surgery procedures will be discussed with you and provided to you in writing.
 We do require that you pay the full cost of your surgery up-front.
-All payments must be made a minimum of 3 weeks prior to surgery.
+All payments must be made 6 weeks prior to surgery.
 We do not offer payment plans, however you may pay for your surgery in installments with consideration for the aforementioned condition.
 Please note that a time for your surgery may not be confirmed until such time as all fees have been paid.
 We are not able to “hold” surgery times if payment has not been received.

 BOOKING FEE

 • If you choose to cancel your surgery, the booking fee is non-refundable.
+The booking fee cannot be transferred to a new date once a surgery date has been accepted.

 Cancellation policy for cosmetic procedures: